MinaFoundation/mina-fungible-token/mftb.md

-# Mina Fungible Tokenbase[^tokenbase] Discussion
+# Mina Fungible _Tokenbase_[^tokenbase] Discussion

-> WIP –– please don't read this quite yet!

 This document is part specification and part meta-discussion.
 The specification portion touches on a design for a "Fungible Tokenbase", which outlines an approach to modeling fungible tokens on Mina.
 This includes interfaces for common actions, descriptions of how actions should be reduced into subsequent states, and the fungible token lifecycle.
-It describes the minimum functionality necessary in a common-good contract which enables dependents to compose use-case-specific fungible tokens while still providing a common interface against which the community (namely wallets) can develop.
+It describes the minimum functionality with which _admin contracts_[^admin_contracts] can compose use-case-specific fungible tokens while still providing a common interface against which the community (namely wallets) can develop.
 The process of speccing this out led to critical questions about not only the possibility of implementation, but also the ultimate purpose of the specification itself.

 ## Purpose of Specification

 Typically a specification would describe all the constraints that affect how one integrates with the specified software.
-In the context of Ethereum, [EIPs](https://eips.ethereum.org/) specify how to implement contracts and contract consumers such that they are interoperable with other implementations of the target spec.
+In the context of Ethereum, [EIPs](https://eips.ethereum.org/) specify how to implement contracts and contract consumers such that they are interoperable with other implementations against the target spec.
 This is possible because contract instructions live in on-chain storage as ABIs. **This is not true of Mina**.
 To interact with a Mina contract, one needs to run the contract code.
 Each instruction affects how contract results are ultimately proven.
 If the user executes seemingly spec–compliant contract methods––even if those methods' type signatures are aligned with those of the spec––the results may vary from that of other implementations.
 In the world of Mina, the implementation is––more or less––the spec.
 This complicates the creation of tools that need to interact with contracts, as these tools need to know more than just the types and capabilities of the contract; they need the actual contract.